Discontinuity in RG Flows Across Dimensions: Entanglement, Anomaly Coefficients and Geometry: Introduction

 The AdS/CFT correspondence posits a mathematical equivalence between certain gravity theories defined in asymptotically ($d+1$)-dimensional anti-de Sitter spacetime $\textrm{AdS}_{d+1}$, and $d$-dimensional conformal field theories $\textrm{CFT}_{d}$ defined on its conformal boundary \cite{Maldacena:1997re}.
 Within this correspondence, the radial coordinate of $\textrm{AdS}_{d+1}$ encodes information about the energy scale in the dual $\textrm{CFT}_{d}$.
 Early on in the development of AdS/CFT, it was understood that gravity solutions which interpolate between two asymptotically anti-de Sitter spacetimes can be interpreted as RG flow between the associated dual conformal field theories \cite{Girardello:1998pd,Freedman:1999gp}.
 Furthermore, the AdS/CFT correspondence provides an approach for the entropic exploration of monotonicity theorems through the computation of the holographic entanglement entropy via the Ryu-Takayanagi prescription \cite{Ryu:2006bv,Ryu:2006ef}.

 A particular class of RG flows that is amenable to a holographic treatment pertains to the so-called RG flows across dimensions.
-The corresponding gravity solutions interpolate between two asymptotically AdS spacetimes of different dimensions, AdS$_{D+1}$ and AdS$_{d+1}$ (see \cite{Maldacena:2000mw,Acharya:2000mu,Gauntlett:2000ng,Gauntlett:2001qs,Gauntlett:2001jj,Benini:2013cda,Benini:2015bwz,Bobev:2017uzs} for a partial list of such solutions).
+These flows were introduced by Maldacena and N\'u\~nez in \cite{Maldacena:2000mw} who considered placing ${\cal N}=4$ SYM and the M5 brane theory on Riemann surfaces and discussed both sides of the correspondence.
+Subsequent works have extended and clarified various aspects, including independent computations of the central charges at the fixed points using field-theoretic anomaly polynomial techniques and holographic computations of central charges \cite{Benini:2013cda,Benini:2015bwz}.
+Holographically, we are going to focus on the fact that the corresponding gravity solutions interpolate between two asymptotically AdS spacetimes of different dimensions, AdS$_{D+1}$ and AdS$_{d+1}$ (see \cite{Maldacena:2000mw,Acharya:2000mu,Gauntlett:2000ng,Gauntlett:2001qs,Gauntlett:2001jj,Benini:2013cda,Benini:2015bwz,Bobev:2017uzs} for a partial list of such solutions).
 One natural question to pose in this context regards the existence of a generalized notion of a $c$-function.
 Such an exploration was initiated in \cite{GonzalezLezcano:2022mcd} and further developed in \cite{Deddo:2022wxj,Deddo:2023pid}.
 Let us briefly recall some of the main results of \cite{GonzalezLezcano:2022mcd} as those studies directly connect to the work pursued in this manuscript.
 There were three main examples of RG flows across dimensions discussed in \cite{GonzalezLezcano:2022mcd}.
 The first one concerns holographic RG flows from $\textrm{AdS}_5$ to $\textrm{AdS}_3 \times \Sigma_g$ associated with twisted partial compactifications of $4d$ $\mathcal{N}=4$ super Yang-Mills theory on a genus $g$ Riemann surface $\Sigma_g$, the second one refers to holographic RG flows from $\textrm{AdS}_7$ to $\textrm{AdS}_3 \times \mathbb{H}_4$ associated with partial compactifications of $6d$ $\mathcal{N}=(2,0)$ theories on a $4$-dimensional hyperbolic manifold $\mathbb{H}_4$, and the third one corresponds to holographic RG flows from $\textrm{AdS}_7$ to $\textrm{AdS}_5 \times T^2$ associated with twisted partial compactifications of $6d$ $\mathcal{N}=(2,0)$ theories on a 2-torus $T^2$.
 In the present paper we are interested in the construction of the holographic entanglement entropy associated with holographic RG flows from $\textrm{AdS}_7$ to $\textrm{AdS}_{4} \times \mathbb{H}_3$, where $\mathbb{H}_3$ is a $3$-dimensional hyperbolic manifold, the construction of candidate $c$-functions and general lessons for the entropy of 6d theories with explicitly broken Lorentz symmetry.